ropensci/rgbif/.github/coverage-reports/README.md

 ### Script fails to parse
 - Check that checkbox format is correct: `[ ]` (space between brackets) or `[x]` (lowercase x)
 - Make sure parameter names are wrapped in backticks: `` `parameter_name` ``
+- Verify you're editing the issue description, not adding a comment

 ### Changes not showing in api-mapping.json
 - Verify the script ran successfully in the workflow logs